siran/research/Explaining Dark Matter with the Point–Not–Point Framework/Explaining Dark Matter with the Point–Not–Point Framework.md

 ## 1  Introduction

-In the Newtonian framework, the orbital velocity of a star in a galaxy should decrease with radius $v(r)\propto r^{-1/2}$ if only luminous matter is present.
-Observations instead show $v(r)\approx\text{const}$ at large $r$.
-The standard fix introduces invisible "dark matter" halos; MOND adjusts the force law by hand.
+The Newtonian framework predicts that the orbital velocity of a star in a galaxy should decrease with radius, $v(r) \propto r^{-1/2}$, if only luminous matter is present.
+Observations instead show $v(r) \approx \text{const}$ at large $r$.
+The standard fix introduces invisible "dark matter" halos; MOND adjusts the force law empirically.

-We use the Point–Not–Point (PNP) framework to describe the electromagnetic field and its energy flows, and apply it to the dynamics around galactic bulges.
+We use the Point–Not–Point (PNP) framework as formulated in [1] to describe the electromagnetic field and its energy flows, and apply it to the dynamics around galactic bulges.

 ---